crweiner/nixstatsagent/README.md

 ### Debian GNU/Linux

-The package is existing in Debian Sid and should appear soon in other releases and derivaives.
+The package exists in Debian Sid and should appear soon in other releases and derivaives.
 If your suite is already supported, simply do:

 ```